 - Be careful around young children, dogs and older pedestrians, as they often move unpredictably

 - Use your bell to warn of your approach and be prepared to use your voice in the event people have not heard your bell.

 - Pass pedestrians on the right and leave a metre of space when passing.

 - Say “Hello” and “Thank you” to your fellow path users

 Can you supply a bike that is the correct size for me?

 Yes.
 When you place your booking we ask for the height of each member in your party.
 We use this information to determine the size of the bike we should bring for you.
 Once you arrive we will adjust the height of the saddle to suit.

-We have selected the 2016 Specialized Sirrus and Vita bicycles for our hire fleet.
-These are comfortable and durable hybrid bikes with a wide range of gears.
+We use our own Specialized Sirrus and Vita bicycles for our Capital Highlights, Capital Twilight and Tidbinbilla Nature Reserve tours.
+These are comfortable hybrid bikes with a wide range of gears.
 We are confident the gearing on our hire bikes will enable you to ride all of our Canberra Bike Tour routes.
 All our bikes come with front and rear flashing lights that we use during the day, a rear rack and bag and a water bottle cage.

 Yes.
 It is compulsory for all cyclists to wear an Australian Standards approved helmet in Australia.

 Yes.
-At the conclusion of the tour we will refund you $15 if you use your own bike without mechanical mishaps
+At the conclusion of the tour we will refund you $20 if you use your own bike without mechanical mishaps.